zerynth/docs/docs/reference/guide/docs/vhal.md

 **`PINMODE_INPUT_PULLNONE`**

-Used to configure a pin as input with no pull up/down circuitry (floating mode)
+Used to configure a pin as input with no pull up/down circuitry (floating mode).

 **`PINMODE_INPUT_PULLUP`**

-Used to configure a pin as input with pull up circuitry
+Used to configure a pin as input with pull up circuitry.

 **`PINMODE_INPUT_ANALOG`**

-Used to configure a pin as analog input by connecting it to an analog to digital converter
+Used to configure a pin as analog input by connecting it to an analog to digital converter.

 **`PINMODE_INPUT_PULLDOWN`**

-Used to configure a pin as input with pull down circuitry
+Used to configure a pin as input with pull down circuitry.

 **`PINMODE_OUTPUT_PUSHPULL`**